Enrollment

 For

-This online course is suitable for anyone interested in understanding the relations between health, construction, and climate change.
+This online course suits anyone interested in understanding the relations between health, construction, and climate change.

 Contents and Schedule

-The course consists of short 8–10-minute videos, texts and reflection tasks.
+The course consists of short videos, texts, and reflection tasks.
 The course is divided into modules that each focus on a specific topic.
 The language of the course is English, and all videos include English subtitles.

-The estimated study time of the course is 27 hours and learners have access to the course materials for 8 weeks.
+The estimated study time of the course is 27 hours, and learners have access to the course materials for 8 weeks.
+You have the flexibility to navigate the course at your own pace.
+We suggest allocating around 4 hours per week to ensure a well-paced and enriching learning experience.

 Instructors